Faculty & Staff

 Bachelor Studies, Washtenaw Community College

-Mike is a new addition to the AACS community, fulfilling the role of School Safety Officer.
+Mike serves the role of School Safety Officer.
 Previously, he worked in the law enforcement field for almost 35 years and recently retired from a local police department where he served in a variety of positions.
-He and his wife are members of a church in Canton and they have 2 children.
-Mike is a member of the Knights of Columbus and serves as an adult leader in the Boy Scouts of America.
+He and his wife are members of a church in Canton and they have two children.

 Preschool